axiom-technology-group/project_thomas/Readme.md

 pip3 install opencv-python

+pip3 install opencv-contrib-python

 pip3 install imutils

-ctrl-c to stop the program
+Press q to stop recogonize

 ### How to use:
 Wait for 3 second, put up finger into the green box